jeandesravines/homebridge-tost-corp-somfy-rts-web/README.md

 [![Contributors](https://contrib.rocks/image?repo=jeandesravines/homebridge-tost-corp-somfy-rts-web)](https://github.com/jeandesravines/homebridge-tost-corp-somfy-rts-web/graphs/contributors)

-A big thank you to [TheAbstractDev](https://github.com/TheAbstractDev) for initiating the contribution to this repo
+A big thank you to [TheAbstractDev](https://github.com/TheAbstractDev) for initiating the contribution to this repository

 ## Special thanks